modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 ## Simplify modifications

-Flat Modelica has different rules for modifications applied to types and modifications applied to top level component declarations.
+Flat Modelica has different rules for modifications applied to types and modifications applied to model component declarations.

 ### Common restrictions

-Some restrictions compared to full Modelica apply to both modifications in types and in top level component declarations:
+Some restrictions compared to full Modelica apply to both modifications in types and in model component declarations:
 - Flat Modelica does not allow hierarchical names in modifiers, meaning that all modifiers must use the nested form with just a single identifier at each level.
 - At each level, all identifiers must be unique, so that conflicting modifications are trivially detected.

-### Top level component declarations
+### Model component declarations

-Aside from the common restrictions, there are no other restrictions on the modifications in top level component declarations.
+Aside from the common restrictions, there are no other restrictions on the modifications in model component declarations.

 ### Modifications in types